vcollak/learnMotoko/dfx.md

 > Replace <canister_name> with the name of your canister / project.

 ---
-Create a new project manually without usinh dfx new.
+Create a new project manually without using dfx new.
 This creates a new directory called my-project.
 It also creates a blank actor and configures the dfx.json to use Motoko and main.mo.
 Make sure to update the version of your dfx.
 You can run `dfx --version` to find your version.
 ```
 mkdir my-project
 cd my-project